 Facilities at Discovery Parks – Lake Hume, VIC

-Discovery Holiday Parks Lake Hume, VIC is like the Rolls-Royce of holiday parks with so much to do onsite we could have stayed there for 3 days and never left!
+Discovery Holiday Parks Lake Hume, VIC is like the Rolls-Royce of holiday parks in Victoria with so much to do onsite we could have stayed there for 3 days and never left!
 The sun was out, so we were able to use the pool area which also features a spa that can fit up to 8 people.

 - 3 and 2 bedroom cabins

 - Caravan and tent sites

 This Lake Hume accommodation hires out bikes and kayaks, so we grabbed 2 kayaks and hit Lake Hume for a paddle around.
 With the banks of the Hume Weir so close to your accommodation, Lake Hume fishing is popular for people staying at the park.

 One of our favourite features was the communal rotunda on the shores of Lake Hume just near our cabin.
 It was a mix of a camp kitchen and a social area featuring inside couches, a fireplace, oven, and dishwashing facilities, while just outside our door were BBQs and picnic tables.

 One thing that makes holiday parks easy is washing facilities.
 Unlike hotels where you pay a fortune for clothes to be laundered, Discovery Parks makes it easy with washing machines and dryers that can be used for a few dollars.
 Anyone with teenagers knows that they go through clothes pretty quickly!

 Lake Hume and Bright Discovery Parks are only around 100 kilometres apart.
 Explorers like us wanted to see more places in Victoria along the way, so our first stop was at Yackandandah, another beautiful heritage town in the northeast of Victoria.